Diplo: Early life

-Diplo accentuated the club aesthetic of his Hollertronix music for a more reflective sound on his solo debut, Florida, which was released on the Ninja Tune imprint, Big Dada Records.
-The album Florida was pressed twice, first with a CD and the second with a CD/DVD Set.
+Diplo eschewed the club aesthetic of his Hollertronix music for a more reflective sound on his solo debut, Florida, which was released on the Ninja Tune imprint Big Dada Records.
+Florida was pressed twice, first as a CD and then as a CD/DVD Set.
 The DVD was put together by artist and filmmaker System D-128, who has also collaborated with Diplo on audio and film projects.
-Before Floridas DVD accompaniment, another DVD surfaced called Diplo: "Banned in Libya" which was released by Money Studies, the first label to release a solo project by Diplo under his original DJ name Diplodocus.
-It was a 45 rpm record called "Thingamajawn" for which there is also a music video System D-128 directed.
-Similar to the Florida DVD, "Banned in Libya" is an experimental audio and video mix of some of Diplo's original music blended with a number of other unidentified sources.
-His particular affinity for one genre of music called baile funk, or favela funk, would spawn a series of mixtapes (Favela on Blast, Favela Strikes Back), which served to bring the Brazilian dance music of the ghettos to the United States.
+Before Floridas DVD accompaniment, another DVD, Diplo: "Banned in Libya", was released by Money Studies, the first label to release a solo project by Diplo under his original DJ name, Diplodocus.
+It was a 45 rpm record called "Thingamajawn" for which there is also a video System D-128 directed.
+Like the Florida DVD, "Banned in Libya" is an experimental audio and video mix of Diplo's original music blended with a number of other unidentified sources.
+His affinity for the genre of baile funk, or favela funk, spawned a series of mixtapes (Favela on Blast, Favela Strikes Back), which brought the Brazilian dance music of the ghettos to the United States.

-It was not long before his Hooked on Hollertronix parties would provide him the success necessary to move to the next logical step and build a studio where music would become his full-time focus.
+It was not long before his Hooked on Hollertronix parties gave him the success necessary to build a studio where music became his full-time focus.
 With this goal in mind, Diplo built "The Mausoleum", a video studio, recording studio, record label office, gallery, and event space in Philadelphia.
-Since its inception, The Mausoleum has become the home to recordings by artists like Christina Aguilera, Shakira, M.I.A., Santigold, Spank Rock, Plastic Little, Blaqstarr, Paper Route Gangstaz, and hosted concerts by Glass Candy, Skream, Boys Noize, Nicos Gun, and more.
+Artists such as Christina Aguilera, Shakira, M.I.A., Santigold, Spank Rock, Plastic Little, Blaqstarr, and Paper Route Gangstaz have recorded at The Mausoleum.
+It has also hosted concerts by Glass Candy, Skream, Boys Noize, and Nicos Gun.